NREL/PVwindow/README.md

 ## Usage

 The code is organized such that a simulation script can be constructed use two types of objects: layer and stack.
 Layer objects store all information necessary for it to be fully described for TMM solution, its: location in the stack, thickness, and complex refractive index.
 A stack object defines the order of layers in the set of layers defining the window.
+Properties of the photovoltaic window can be processed once the stack is constructed, including:
+- visible light transmission (VLT)
+- solar heat gain coefficient (SHGC)
+- power conversion efficiencey (PCE)
+- cell temperature

+### Example

 [^1]: https://pubs.acs.org/doi/full/10.1021/acsenergylett.9b01316
 [^2]: Code available here: https://github.com/sbyrnes321/tmm.
 Theory described here: https://arxiv.org/abs/1603.02720